A descriptive picture book about the fruits and vegetables bees pollinate.

 - Includes STEM information during the story and includes a separate spread which details individual parts of flowers and plants, the steps for pollination, and bee activity.

-- Excellent resource for families and educators on the importance of bees and efforts to bring back.
+- Excellent resource for families and educators on the importance of bees and efforts to bring back declining bee populations at home and in schools.

 Fountas & Pinnell Guided Reading Levels